molivil/warnick/README.md

 This may or may not be enough for Warnick to create its temporary log files.
 A larger size may be needed for Warnick to run properly.

 You may use the software any way you would like, just know you do it at your own risk.
-I may not be held liable for any damages direct or indirect resulting from the use of this software..
+The developer and the project team members may not be held liable for any damages direct or indirect resulting from the use of this software.